The Unique Selling Proposition (USP for short) is what sets your products and/or services apart from your competitors.

 1) Start by reviewing your business offerings from the perspective of the target market, which may be segmented by factors such as gender, age, income level, race, religion, education, etc. What does your typical customer really want?
-Is it lower price, better customer service, location (convenience), home delivery, etc?
+Does your customer base want a lower price, better customer service, a particular location, convenience, home delivery, etc?

-3) Now put it all together in one sentence memorable enough to use as an advertising slogan.
-For example, "We serve the best gluten-free pizza in the city", or "Complete auto service that you can trust", or "Top quality furniture at an affordable price".
+3) Now, put it all together in one sentence that is memorable enough to use as an advertising slogan.
+For example, "We serve the best gluten-free pizza in the city", or "Complete auto service that you can trust," or "Top quality furniture at an affordable price."